We are offering a free meal kit for EVERY referral that places and order. Thanks!

 Regardless of type, a true New England-style lobster roll must be served with a bun slit open on the top with no crust on the sides.
 Why must the bun sides be crustless?
 The better to soak up butter when toasted in the pan

-We will be poach the lobsters in butter and prepare the filling, which will include meat from tail, claws, and legs.
+We will poach the lobsters in a court boullion and prepare the filling, which will include meat from tail, claws, and legs.
 The buns will need to toasting and the rolls assembled.
 We will be providing pickled red onion and celery ribbons as garnish.
-The rolls will come with fries and local corn-on-the-cob which is to be served simply with lime salt and melted butter.
+The rolls will come with fries and a side salad.

 Time to Cook: 30 min.